melmzv/ai-hiring-simulation/README.md

 Inspired by Le Barbanchon et al. (2023), the simulation mimics a two-sided market where job seekers and vacancies are randomly assigned to control or treatment groups.
 The treatment group receives AI-generated recommendations based on cosine similarity scores across skill profiles.
 Each simulation run is stochastic by design: job offers and acceptance decisions depend on probabilistic matching scores and preference alignment.
 As a result, you may observe slightly different outcomes across multiple executions - this is expected and part of the experiment's flexible nature.

 The simulation also allows for subgroup analysis by distinguishing between low-skilled and high-skilled workers, revealing heterogeneous treatment effects.
+Simulated wages are denominated in USD, reflecting typical U.S. labor market conditions.

 ## 📊 Outcome Comparison